-The Board consists of seven directors, five of whom are Non-Executive.
+The Board consists of six directors, four of whom are Non-Executive.
 The names of the directors, together with their biographical details, are set out here.

-The Board has determined that each of Ed Baracchini, Thomas Engelen, Axel Glasmacher and Sandy Macrae is independent in character and judgement, and that there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.
-The Board has determined that David Norwood is not independent, by virtue only of his holding of ordinary shares in the Company, summarised here.
-The Board has nevertheless determined that (save only for such holding of ordinary shares) there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.
+The Board has determined that each of Ed Baracchini, Axel Glasmacher, Sandy Macrae and Katrin Rupalla is independent in character and judgement, and that there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.

 The Board remains satisfied with its composition and the balance between Executive and Non-Executive Directors, which allows it to exercise objectivity in decision making and proper control of the Group’s business.

 The Board’s primary objective is to focus on adding value to the assets of the Group by identifying and assessing business opportunities and ensuring that potential risks are identified, monitored and controlled.